 Corey Blake does things on the Internet, and sometimes even in real life.

-As a comic book pundit, advocate and educator, he regularly contributes to the Comic Book Resources blog Robot 6 and runs the web-magazine The Comics Observer, which provides a variety of perspectives on the comic book art form and industry.
-He also advises for the award-winning documentary and comics advocacy movement Dig Comics, and is a recurring member of the podcast Part-Time Fanboy.
+As a comic book pundit, advocate and educator, he regularly contributes to the Eisner Award-winning blog Robot 6 at Comic Book Resources.
+He also advises for the award-winning documentary and comics advocacy movement Dig Comics, and is a member of the Part-Time Fanboy podcast.
+He ran the web-magazine The Comics Observer, which provides a variety of perspectives on the comic book art form and industry.

 Corey Blake also has experience behind the camera.
 He has written comedy sketches, and directed and produced videos for the Magic Meathands Originals sketch web-series, as well as sketches for Foe Pa and The 3rd Floor: LA.
 He co-wrote and co-produced the feature length musical comedy Mission: Improbable.
 Additionally, he helped produce the award-winning documentary Dig Comics (Best Documentary, Comic-Con Int’l: Independent Film Festival; Official Selection, Festival de Cannes’ Short Film Corner) and a demo trailer for the charitable organization Voices From Chornobyl.